pbremondFR/pbremondFR/README.md

-Heyo, I'm Paul.
-Stud @ 42 Nice, I try to write good code.
+Heyo, I'm a new student at 42 Nice.
+I try to write good code...
 So far, not doing too well.